In northern Sumatra: the Batak

 96 pages in 20 cm x 26 cm format

 price : 11 €

 A co-publication by the musée du quai Branly/Éditions 5 Continents

-Pieter Ter Keurs, head curator for Insulinde in the Volkenkunde Museum of Leiden and Constance de Monbrison, curator for the Insulinde collections in the Quai Branly Museum.
+Pieter Ter Keurs, head curator for Insulindia at the Volkenkunde Museum of Leiden and Constance de Monbrison, curator for the Insulindia collections at the musée du quai Branly.